listentothefrog/captaincook/README.md

 - dev => development anyone can make a pr to this branch
 - prod => please don't touch this branch this is the live website
+- feature/discussions => the branch that contains the code for discussions

 ## Contributions